YeongHyeon/Preprocessing-Method-for-STEMI-Detection/README.md

 ## Usage
 ### Preparing the dataset
 First, Organize the dataset and keep as below.
 Keep the channel (or lead) information in axis 0, and time information in axis 1.
-For example, 12 lead data with 5500-time length (500Hz x 11 seconds) is stored as `(12, 5500)` form.
+For example, 12 lead data with 5500-time length (500Hz x 11 seconds) should be saved as `(12, 5500)` form.
 ```
 Raw_ECG
 ├── Normal